Cohegen/deepseek-from-scratch/architecture/Attention_mechanism.md

 ---

-- The goal of the transformer model is to predict the next word in a sequence of words.
+In language modeling, causal transformers like GPT predict the next word.
+In other tasks (like translation), the transformer can generate entire sequences conditioned on input.
 ![Output examples:](../deepseek_assets/2.webp)

-Tokens, which smallest units of text, are associated with high-dimensional vectors called embeddings.
+Tokens, which are the text units chosen by the tokenizer (e.g., words, subwords, or characters), are associated with high-dimensional embeddings.
 ![Output examples:](../deepseek_assets/3.webp)

 These embeddings capture semantic meaning in a high-dimensional space.